StefanoFerraro/FOCUS/README.md

 | ManiSkill | `ms`| `TurnFaucet`, `CustomLiftYCB` (tested with `banana` and `master_chef_can` objects)|
 | MetaWorld | `mw` | `drawer-close`, `drawer-open`, `disassemble`, `handle-pull`, `peg-insert-side`|

+Maniskill assets can be downloaded with `python -m mani_skill2.utils.download_asset`

 For the **conditioned agents** we support the following environments:

 | Env | Domain | Tasks |